lherzolite2024/lherzolite2024.github.io/lherzolite_website_src.md

 > Registration fees include VAT.
 > _\*Participants selecting the student fee must provide some form of accreditation or document certifying their student status._

 Fees include welcome reception, coffee breaks, refreshments and lunches.
-Accommodation and dinner are **not included**.
+Accommodation and gala dinner (+40€) are **not included**.

 ### Pre-conference excursion to Cabo Ortegal